 Back problems –

-as normal and will show other signs of discomfort; however even without these other symptoms having the back checked out when the tail appears injured will be done by most veterinarians.
+as normal, and will show other signs of discomfort; however, even without these other symptoms most veterinarians will examine the back when the tail appears injured.

 Age related issues -

 As dogs age there may be problems with posture.
 This can be due to arthritis, though most older dogs also have weaken tendons and decreased muscle that can cause the tail to not be held as high as their younger counterparts.